ansys/pyprimemesh/doc/source/getting_started/index.rst

   :width: 800pt
   :align: center

-Launch the PyPrimeMesh service
+Launch the Ansys Prime Server
 ''''''''''''''''''''''''''''''

-PyPrimeMesh service can be launched using the  PyPrimeMesh launcher.
+Ansys Prime Server can be launched using the PyPrimeMesh launcher.
-You should set the following mandatory environment variable for launching the PyPrimeMesh service:
+You should set the following mandatory environment variable for launching the Ansys Prime Server:

-- PYPRIMEMESH_LAUNCH_CONTAINER: Launches the PyPrimeMesh  server form the PyPrimeMesh container.
+- PYPRIMEMESH_LAUNCH_CONTAINER: Launches the Ansys Prime Server form the PyPrimeMesh container.

-- PYPRIMEMESH_IMAGE_TAG: Latest version of the PyPrimeMesh docker image.
+- PYPRIMEMESH_IMAGE_TAG: Latest version of the Ansys Prime Server docker image.

-- ANSYSLMD_LICENSE_FILE: License server required for launching the PyPrimeMesh service.
+- ANSYSLMD_LICENSE_FILE: License server required for launching the Ansys Prime Server.

 Setting the environment variable
 '''''''''''''''''''''''''''''''''

-Define the following general environment variables prior to using the PyPrimeMesh launcher.
+Define the following general environment variables prior to using the Ansys Prime Server launcher.

 **Linux**